Thunderbolttm 3 in every Acromove product

-Thunderbolttm 3 is the new standard being rolled out in 2017.
+Thunderbolttm 3 is the new standard interface for high-resolution workflows, monitoring and networking, developed by Apple and Intel and rolled out in 2017.
 It is based on the USB-C connector and is a super-set of the USB 3.1 Gen 2 specification.
-In brief, Thunderbolt 3 brings Thunderbolt to USB-C. The superset of features that Thunderbolt 3 provides include:
+In brief, Thunderbolt 3 brings Thunderbolt to USB-C. The superset of features that Thunderbolttm 3 provides include:

-- At 40 Gbps, Thunderbolt 3 is the fastest connection available (by comparison, native USB 3.1 operates at 10 Gbps and USB3 is 5 Gbps).
+- At 40 Gbps, Thunderbolttm is the fastest connection available (by comparison, native USB 3.1 operates at 10 Gbps and USB3 is 5 Gbps).

-- Thunderbolt 3 is bi-directional with four lanes of PCI Express Gen 3 and eight lanes of DisplayPort 1.2.
+- Thunderbolttm is bi-directional with four lanes of PCI Express Gen 3 and eight lanes of DisplayPort 1.2.

 - You can connect to any dock, device or display, including billions of USB devices.